mananahmed/syllabi/cc2.md

 * Franz Fanon, *Black Skin, White Masks*: Chapter 5, 6, 7 and Fanon, "Algeria Unveiled" *A Dying Colonialism*

 ### Apr 28 ###
-* Declaration on the Right to Insubordination in the War in Algeria* (The Manifesto of the 121, 1960) and Gillo Pontecorvo, *The Battle of Algiers* (1966)
+* Declaration on the Right to Insubordination in the War in Algeria* (The Manifesto of the 121, 1960) and Foucault, *Surveiller et Punir: Naissance de la prison* (1975), Part 1; Part 3, chp 2, 3; part 4.

 ### Apr 30 ###
 * Conclusions